simonallfrey/protohackers-in-elixir-sja/README.md

 ## prevent fly.io keeping credit/debit card on record.

-Sign up w/o card and buy \$25 credit (with credit or debit card, perhpas prepayed), there is no agreement to allow further billing.
+Sign up w/o card and buy \$25 credit (with credit or debit card, perhaps prepaid), there is no agreement to allow further billing.

 Dashboard -> Billing -> Manage Billing